 How Bonds Work and When They Make Sense

-In the previous installation of our two-part series on bonds, we discussed how they’re different from stocks: With stocks, you’re an owner of the company, with an equity stake, but with bonds, you become a banker of sorts, lending your money to a government or corporation.
-Bonds, used correctly, can play a significant role in reducing the risk of an equity-dominant portfolio.
+In the previous installation of our two-part series on bonds, we discussed how bonds are different from stocks: With stocks, you’re an owner of the company, with an equity stake.
+But with bonds, you become a banker, lending your money to a government or corporation.
+Used correctly, bonds can play a significant role in reducing the risk of an equity-dominant portfolio.
 In Part 2 of this series, let’s examine this balancing act, and how we at McRae Capital Management can help you deploy fixed-income investments to achieve an optimal risk-adjusted portfolio return.
 Here are a few of the questions we commonly hear about putting bonds to work.

 I hear that bonds are safer than stocks.
 Is it true?